r2devops/hub/docs/create-update-job.md

 follow these steps:

-1. Test the behavior of your job inside a local container on your machine (with the same image as you want to use for the job).
-To simulate the Gitlab job that will run it on your project you can mount the repository folder inside the container:
+1. Test the behavior of your job inside a local container on your machine (with the same image you want to use for the job).
+To simulate the GitLab job that will run it on your project, you can mount the repository folder inside the container:
       ```shell
       # Example if your job will use node:15.7-buster as Docker image docker run -v